Challenge packs

 From ValidatorType* constants:

-exact_match, contains, regex_match, json_schema, json_path_match, boolean_assert, fuzzy_match, numeric_match, normalized_match, token_f1, math_equivalence, bleu_score, rouge_score, chrf_score, file_content_match, file_exists, file_json_schema, directory_structure, code_execution
+exact_match, contains, regex_match, json_schema, json_path_match, boolean_assert, fuzzy_match, numeric_match, normalized_match, token_f1, math_equivalence, bleu_score, rouge_score, chrf_score, file_content_match, file_exists, file_json_schema, directory_structure, code_execution, tool_call_assertion, postcondition

 File-ish validators gate on sandbox artifacts (see File validators: IsFileValidator() distinguishes these).

-Always check requires_expected_from: e.g., file_exists, directory_structure, and code_execution can rely on config/paths without expected_from.
+Always check requires_expected_from: e.g., file_exists, directory_structure, code_execution, tool_call_assertion, and postcondition can rely on config/paths without expected_from.

 Metrics (metrics[])